werserk/AIIJC/README.md

 # AIIJC.
 The "AI in Medicine" competition track"

-## Overview
+## Competiton overview

 Artifical Intelligence International Junior Contest (AIIJC) has 10 tracks on different themes. \
 This repository contains the code for the "AI in Medicine" track. \
-Specific of competition is that all participants must be under 18 years old. \
+Specific of competition is that all participants must be under 18 years old.

 The main organizer and sponsor of the competition is Sberbank. \
 Organizer and task developer is Alliance for Artificial Intelligence.